tomwhartung/jmws_accoutrements/doc/ubuntu/2026a-fresh_install_ubuntu_25.10-barbara/1-install_25.10-barbara.md

   - Update `/etc/fstab` so it is no longer automounted

-##

-- [ ] Additional steps -
-  - Remember to coordinate steps common to all hosts with those in `2026-big_picture-all_linux_hosts.md`
+## Steps I Did Not Anticipate

+Following are a few additional steps I found I needed to do after the install:

+- [X] Had to update `tarHome`
+  - In the long run, we may really need this script:
+    - For `ava` and `jane` - because those will [presumably] be the only hosts on which we have "full" `/home/tomh` directories
+    - -> Will have to see how this goes

+# Steps to Do Later?

 ## Keyboard Shortcuts

-These are kinda TBD right now, but I will probably want to do something similar eventually:
+Because each host will have slightly different roles and slightly different software installed on them, **these are kinda TBD right now,** but I will probably want to do something similar eventually:

-Define these in the Settings app:
+Previously I have been defining these in the Settings app:

 - Ctrl-Alt-C: Chrome
 - Ctrl-Alt-F: Firefox
 - Ctrl-Alt-K: Konsole
 - Ctrl-Alt-S: Settings

+We may want to change the commands on this list, and - depending on which commands make the list - use different key combinations for them.

-## Is That All There Is?
+# Is That All There Is?

 Isn't that enough??
-I kind of hope so!!!
+I kind of hope so!
+Because I really need to be more on the ball about keeping these hosts up-to-date!!

 - [ ] **Try to keep things minimal because:**
   - **26.04 will be out on 2026-04-23**